C-Undritz/Community-Treats/README.md

 * *link to the commercial website to promote Mix'in Bowl products that could be used for the recipes*
 * *Administer the site through an admin login to manage content*

-As a user of this software I want to be able to:
+As a first time user of this software I want to be able to:
-* *Easily use the site on any device*
+* *Easily navigate and use the site on any device*
-* *Easily navigate the site*
 * *View baking recipes across a number of categories*
 * *Find easily a recipe through search functionality*
+* *Set up an account*
 * *Rate and review recipes*
 * *See and read other users opinions and views on the recipes*
+* *Contact Mix'n Bowls to report issues and/or provide feedback*
+* *Link through to the main social media sites from the website*

+As a returning user of this software I want to be able to:
 * *Login and have a personalised experience*
 * *Upload my recipes*
 * *Update and delete my recipes*
 * *Save recipes that I like as favourites*
 * *Update my profile details*
-* *Contact Mix'n Bowls to report issues and/or provide feedback*
-* *Link through to the main social media sites from the website*

 ---
 ># **SCOPE**